zechlau14/zechlau14.github.io/recipes/Omurice.md

-# Omurice
+---

+layout: page

-from Cooking with Dog
+title: Omurice (from Cooking with Dog)

+---
 ## Ingredients

 ### For Tomato Rice